MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Admin_Approval.md

 4. In the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes**.

-5. In the **Welcome to Microsoft Azure** dialog box that appears, select **Maybe later** to skip the tour.
+5. In the **Welcome to Microsoft Azure** window that appears, select **Cancel** to skip the tour.

-6. In the **Microsoft Azure** portal, in the middle of the screen is the section of **Azure services**.
-This section displays a row of Azure services and their associated icons.
+6. In the **Microsoft Azure** portal, the section titled **Azure services** displays a row of Azure services and their associated icons.
 At the end of the row, select **More services** (with the forward arrow icon).
 This opens the **All services** window.

-7. In the **All services** window, enter **priv** in the **Filter services** search box at the top of the page.
+7. In the **All services** window, you want to select **Microsoft Entra Privileged Identity Management**.
+Scroll down a little bit to see the columns of services.
+Given how time consuming it would be to manually search for this service, scroll back to the top of the page and enter **priv** in the **Filter services** search box.
 In the list of search results, select **Microsoft Entra Privileged Identity Management**.

-8. In the **Privileged Identity Management | Quick start** window, in the **Tasks** section in the navigation pane, select **My Roles**.
+8. In the **Privileged Identity Management | Quick start** window, select **Tasks** in the navigation pane to expand this group, and then select **My Roles**.

 9. In the **My roles | Microsoft Entra roles** window, the **Eligible assignments** tab is displayed by default.
 Remember, in the prior task Holly assigned Patti as a member of the **PIM-Global-Administrators** group, which Holly later assigned as an eligible group for the Global Administrator role.
 As such, this role appears in the list of **Eligible assignments**. <br/>

-    Under the **Action** column for the Global Administrator role, select **Activate**.
+    Under the **Action** column for the **Global Administrator** role, select **Activate**.

-10. In the **Activate - Global Administrator** pane, a warning message is displayed at the top of the pane indicating additional verification is required.
+10. In the **Activate - Global Administrator** pane that appears, a warning message is displayed at the top of the pane indicating additional verification is required.
 Select this message to continue.

 11. In the **More information required** window that appears, select **Next**.

-12. On the **Microsoft Authenticator** page, complete the MFA sign-in process.
+12. The **Microsoft Authenticator** page appears because you previously configured this role so that the person requesting activation of it will have to sign in using multi-factor authentication.
+This page enables you to either download the Microsoft Authenticator mobile app or use a different method for MFA verification.
+For the purposes of this lab, we recommend that you use your mobile phone so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
+Select the **I want to set up a different method** option at the bottom of the page (**Important:** Do NOT confuse this link with the **I want to use a different authenticator app** that appears above it).

+13. In the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Phone**, and then select **Confirm**.

+14. In the **Phone** window that appears, under **What phone number would you like to use?** field, select your country or region, and then in the field next to it, enter your phone number (in the format **nnn-nnn-nnnn**).
+Verify the **Receive a code** option is selected and then select **Next**.

+15. Retrieve the verification code from the text message that is sent to your phone.

+16. In the **Phone** window, enter the 6-digit verification code in the code field and then select **Next**.
+When the **Phone** window displays a message indicating your phone was registered successfully, select **Next**.

-13. On the **Success!** page, select **Done**.
+17. On the **Success!** page, select **Done**.  <br/>

-14. If you receive a dialog box indicating your sign in has timed out, you will have to enter Patti's password, which is the **User Password** provided by your lab hosting provider.
-If required, complete the MFA sign-in process.  <br/>

     **WARNING:** If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed-out.
 If this occurs, you must sign in again with Patti's password, which is the **User Password** provided by your lab hosting provider.
 If required, complete the MFA sign-in process.

-15. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane.
+18. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane.

-16. On the **My roles | Microsoft Entra roles** window, the **Eligible assignments** tab is displayed on the menu bar.
+19. On the **My roles | Microsoft Entra roles** window, the **Eligible assignments** tab is displayed on the menu bar.
 Select the **Active assignments** tab that appears next to it.
 Note the Global Administrator role does not yet appear.
 While the role has been activated, it has not been assigned to Patti's account since Holly has not yet approved Patti's request.  <br/>

      **Note:** If you recall, back in Task 1 Holly set up the Global Administrator role so that activation to a user account will require approval.
 What Patti just did was request that the Global Admin role be activated for her user account.
 This will send a request to Holly, who can then either approve or deny Patti's request for role activation.
 Holly will review and then approve this request in the next task.

-17. Leave the InPrivate browsing session open.
+20. Leave the InPrivate browsing session open.
 You will return to it in the next task once Holly approves Patti's request.

 ### Task 4 -  Approve the request for the Global Admin role